 This is different than the traditional A1C lab test that only provides an average of glucose levels over the prior 3 months, but doesn’t reflect change or variability.
 So, two people with an A1C of 6.7 percent could have very different management profiles, where one has the coveted flatline, but the other person has highly variable glucose levels with frequent hypoglycemia.
 Or someone could have an “ideal” A1C level of 6 percent, but it only reflects a middle point between 3 months of severe high and low blood sugars.

 TIR, on the other hand, uses continuous glucose monitor (CGM) results to show the amount of time a PWD stays within the desired range, expressed in an average of hours and minutes over any period of days, weeks, or months.

-The “Beyond A1C” movement spearheaded by the diaTribe Foundation can now take a victory lap, with increasing recognition of TIR as a new established parameter for doctors to evaluate blood glucose control in PWDs.
+The “Beyond A1C” movement spearheaded by the diaTribe Foundation can now take a victory lap, with increasing recognition of TIR as

 A global consensus of diabetes experts define the target range as 70 to 180 mg/dL, and the new International Consensus on Time in Range recommends that patients should stay within that range at least 70 percent of the time.